dabasov/0Chain_parallelization/README.md

 # Block execution parallelization
 ## Abstract
 The main challenge when implementing concurrent execution in different areas of CS is the data contentions occurring between executors.
-The only way to make parallelization safely is to manage such contentions and avoid them as much as possible, though when it is not possible to avoid them the only solution is to serialize execution.
+The only way to make parallelization safely is to manage such contentions and avoid them as much as possible.
+If it is not possible to avoid them the only solution is to serialize execution.

 We should keep in mind, that the problem can’t be solved with correct synchronization in executor code alone.
-Consider simple example, imagine block with two transactions:
+Consider simple example, imagine a block with two transactions:
 ```
 Balances: (A = 10 B = 0)
 1: A->B = 10 (transfer 10)
 2: B->C = 5 (transfer 5)
 ```
-These transactions can’t be executed in parallel, since they have contention on B's balance.
+These transactions can’t be executed in parallel, since they have the contention on B's balance.
 If this transactions will be executed concurrently, one part of nodes can execute it in straight order and another will reorder execution which will cause network split.
-(These transactions can be parallelized though if we allow negative balances, and it can work in some cases, but in for more complex contentions, eg with smart contracts, this approach won’t help)
+(These transactions can be parallelized though if we allow negative balances, and it can work in some cases, but not for more complex contentions, e.g. with smart contracts, this approach won’t help)

 ## Transaction parallelization
-We should differ block creation and block verification, since in the former case proposer can choose any correct order, but in the letter all honest verifiers must get exactly the same result.
+We should differ block creation and block verification, since in the former case proposer can choose any correct order, but in the latter case all honest verifiers must get exactly the same result.

 Consider creating 2 address sets (read set and write set).
 Each record in such a set is the MPT node this transaction interacts with.
-Note that transaction can operate on every record in the subtree, we will call such a node a range (eg contract data addresses ADDRESS + *).
+Note that transaction can operate on every record in the subtree, we will call such a node a range (eg contract data addresses ```ADDRESS + *```).

 Further I will propose how to safely break transactions in independent subsets that can be executed in arbitrary order without breaking any safety assumptions.